Santi Castillejo: Coaching career

 Castillejo started working as a manager immediately after retiring, initially being an assistant with Reus in the Tercera División.
 He was appointed head coach for 2009–10, leading the team to promotion in his second season.

 Castillejo agreed on a return to former club Gimnàstic in late May 2013, signing ahead of the 2013–14 campaign.
 On 4 November, he was relieved of his duties.

 On 26 June 2014, Castillejo took the reins of UE Llagostera, recently promoted to the second division.
 He was dismissed on 21 October, after leaving them in the relegation zone.

 On 22 February 2016, Castillejo was named at the helm of UE Olot in the third tier.
 On 7 June he was appointed at FC Ascó, and renewed his contract the following 13 May.

 Castillejo returned to his first club Osasuna on 19 June 2018, as manager of the B team.
+He led the club to a promotion to the third division in his first season, and to Primera Federación in 2022.

+On 28 May 2026, after suffering relegation, Castillejo left Osasuna B as his contract was due to expire.